 A comprehensive resource for youth that addresses disclosure for school, work, and social life is called The 411 on Disability Disclosure: A Workbook for Youth with Disabilities and maintained by the National Collaborative on Workforce and Disability for Youth.

 Resources that address disclosure for employment include:

 - Youth, Disclosure, and the Workplace: Why, When, What, and How published by the U.S. Department of Labor's Office of Disability Employment Policy;

-- Customized Employment Q&A: Disclosure published by Virginia Commonwealth University's WorkSupport Program; and
+- Customized Employment Q&A: Disclosure published by Training and Technical Assistance for Providers (T-TAP); and

 - Employees' Practical Guide to Negotiating and Requesting Reasonable Accommodations Under the Americans with Disabilities Act (ADA) published by the Job Accommodation Network (JAN).